-Mrs Cai Biyi, stay-at-home-mother to a 5-year-old daughter, relates that it helps when she gently reminds her mother to treat all her grandkids fairly and not be biased in favour of any of them.
+Cai Biyi, stay-at-home-mother to a 5-year-old daughter, relates that it helps when she gently reminds her mother to treat all her grandkids fairly and not be biased in favour of any of them.

 You can create happy, healthy and fulfilling relationships across the three generations by drawing clear boundaries.
 Some of these conversations may seem intimidating to start and you may be tempted to sweep such issues under the carpet.

 By Rachel Lim and Dorothea Chow

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.